01-edu/public/subjects/rt/README.md

 ![image.png](raytrace.png)

+> The image generated is including reflection that is one of the required bonus features.
+More information below.

 ### Objectives

 In this project, you have to implement the ray tracer method in order to be able to render a computer generated image containing a few objects.